Effect of backreaction on Island, Page curve and Mutual Information

 where $\kappa$ is the surface gravity of the horizon and $G_N$ is four dimensional Newton's constant.
+The backreaction parameter lies in the range $0\leq b\leq (1+\frac{3 r_h^2}{l^2})$ where the lower bound comes from the null energy condition of the energy momentum tensor and upper bound from the positivity of surface gravity.
 In the Kruskal coordinates which covers the deformed eternal black hole, the metric in \cref{4D-metric} can be written as \cite{He:2021mst}

 where subscript $R$ and $L$ denotes coordinate on the right and left region of the deformed eternal black hole respectively as shown in the Penrose diagram in \cref{set-up}, and the conformal factor is given by